 J-pouch surgery is a procedure that is performed after a patient has had a proctocolectomy.
-This is an operation to remove the colon (large intestine) and rectum, the organs that store and eliminate solid wastes.
+This is an operation to remove the colon and rectum (large intestine), which store and eliminate solid wastes.
 The colon and rectum are removed in certain disease conditions including:

 - Chronic (long-term) ulcerative colitis inflammation of the mucosal lining of the rectum and colon (tiny ulcers and small abscesses in the colon and rectum that flare up and cause bloody stools and diarrhea).

 - Hereditary forms of colorectal cancer or multifocal colon and rectal cancer.

 - Familial adenomatous polyposis (an unusually large number of polyps in the colon).